ColdThunder/just_tiling/README.rst

 Install from source
 -------------------

-To install a local editable copy for development, clone the repository and install it with ``pip``:
+If you want to run the example scripts in place (they read data files from relative paths inside the repository), clone the repository and install it in editable mode:

 .. code-block:: bash